-To sanitize, use an approved sanitizing solution or mix one ounce of household bleach to 2 gallons of warm (95°F.-115°F.) water.
-Repeat steps 8-11 using the sanitizer solution in place of the cleaning solution.
+Repeat steps 8-11, except use an approved sanitizing solution in place of the cleaning solution.
+A possible sanitizing solution may be made by mixing 1 ounce of household bleach to 2 gallons of warm (95°F. to 115°F.) water.

-- 12. Remove the block from the float in the water reservoir. - 13.
-Switch the master switch to ON - 14.
-Continue ice making for at least 15 minutes, to flush out any cleaning solution.
+12. Remove the block from the float in the water reservoir.

+13. Switch the master switch to ON

+14. Continue ice making for at least 15 minutes, to flush out any cleaning solution.